thindil/steamsky/bin/doc/MODDING.md

 - Default game help entries are in *help.dat* file which is in *data* directory.
-- If you want remove or update any existing help topic, you can do it in *help.dat* file in *data* directory or in modification file (better option) add tag `entry` with attribute `title` which value will be title of selected help topic and attribute `action`.
+- If you want remove or update any existing help topic, you can do it in *help.dat* file in *data* directory or in modification file (better option) add tag `entry` with attribute `index` which value will be index of selected help topic and attribute `action`.
 Then if you modify existing help topic, add changed values.

 ### Help data structure
 - Each help entry is between `entry` tags.
+- Attribute `index` is the help index, used mostly in showing help for selected part of the game.
+It can be number or text.
 - Attribute `title` is help menu entry in main help menu.
 It can be number or text.
 - Optional attribute `action`: what to do with this entry.
 Possible values